Superradiant (In)stability, Greybody Radiation, and Quasinormal Modes of Rotating Black Holes in non-linear Maxwell f

 by which $\Im_{\mu\upsilon}^{nlem}$ denotes the energy momentum tensor and $f_{\Re}\equiv\frac{df(\Re)}{d\Re}$.
 Using the following ansatz for a spherically symmetric line element:

 in Eq. \eqref{5}, after making some tedious calculations, the following metric function was finally obtained by Nashed and Saridakis \cite{72}

-where $c$ is a positive constant, which can take limited values: $0< c<2$, $q$ and $M$ stand for the charge and mass, respectively (see Ref. \cite{72} for the details).
-In Fig. \eqref{H1}, we show the behavior of the metric function $H\left( r\right)$ under the influence of varying parameters $q$ and $c$.
+where $c$ is a positive constant, which can take limited values: $0< c\leq 2$, $q$ and $M$ stand for the charge and mass, respectively (see Ref. \cite{72} for the details).
+In Fig. \ref{H1}, we show the behavior of the metric function $H\left( r\right)$ under the influence of varying parameters $q$ and $c$.
 It is clearly seen that the spacetimes exhibit flatness at the asymptotic distances, independent of the values of $q$ and $c$.
 In that case, the horizon radius is obtained as,

 Hence, it will be Schwarzschild black hole if we set $c=2$ and $q=0$.
 Also, extremal limit is given by the following condition,

 The rotating version of the BH solution can be derived by applying the following transformations \cite{Lemos:1994xp,Awad:2019jur}

 to the static and spherically symmetric metric \eqref{6}.
 In Eq. \eqref{s9}, $a$ is the rotating parameter and $\Xi=\sqrt{1+a^{2}}$.
 Thus, we have